alexwlchan/alexwlchan.net/src/_drafts/how-to-make-websites.md

 <h3 id="html_video">The <code>&lt;video&gt;</code> element</h3>

 The [`<video>` tag][video] is used to embed videos in a web page.
-It's a tag I've used for a long time -- I still remember reading Kroc Camen's article [Video is for Everybody][everybody] in 2010, back when Flash was still the dominant way to watch video on the web.
+It's a tag I've used for a long time -- I still remember reading Kroc Camen's article [Video is for Everybody][everybody] in 2010, back when Flash was still the dominant way to watch video on the(typing) (keyboard clacking)  web.

 While building my web archive, I replaced a lot of custom video players with `<video>` elements and local copies of the videos.
 One mistake I kept making was forgetting to close the tag, or trying to make it self-closing: